 Do you aspire to communicate in Korean with near-native fluency?

-The responses to these questions will decide how challenging your language learning journey will be.
+The responses to these questions will decide how challenging your language-learning journey will be.

 For example, you can learn the alphabet “Hangul” in one day, which can help you read some text in a few days!

-That’s why the question, “Is Korean a difficult language to learn” doesn’t have a definitive answer that fits everyone.
+That’s why the question, “Is Korean a difficult language to learn?” doesn’t have a definitive answer that fits everyone.

-How long does it takes to learn?
+How long does it take to learn?

 Mastering a new language isn’t something that can be accomplished overnight.